tony-zhelonkin/UNIX-scripts/README.md

 ### 1. Put it on your $PATH

-If you want to type run-mirror anywhere (like a real command), just make sure the script lives in a directory that’s on your PATH.
+If you want to type `run-mirror` from anywhere (like a real UNIX command), just make sure the script lives in a directory that’s on your PATH.

 Example:
 ```bash